Plugin Setup

 Learn more about federation and multi-source here.

-Plugins can define default options for all models using the addModelDefaults
+Plugins can define default options for all collections using the addCollectionDefaults

 method: